 John Ritenbaugh affirms that the sacrificial system of Leviticus typifies spiritual sacrifices which we perform under the New Covenant.
 Although the slaying of an animal may seem archaic, the spiritual insight is significant.
 Abel's offering of an animal w. . .

 Members of God's church are required to give offerings during God's holy days (Deuteronomy 16:16), and we are told to give as we are able (verse 17).
 Both we and God will get more out of our offerings, especially spiritually, when we plan our giving.

 Many churches understand tithing but do not believe that God commands them for today.
-This Bible Study shows that tithing has always been God's way of financing His work on earth.
+However, tithing has always been God's way of financing His work on earth.

 Receive Biblical truth in your inbox—spam-free!
 This daily newsletter provides a starting point for personal study, and gives valuable insight into the verses that make up the Word of God.
-See what over 145,000 subscribers are already receiving.
+See what over 140,000 subscribers are already receiving.